port-labs/port-docs/docs/self-service-actions/Advanced Form Configurations/index.md

 ## The "JqQuery" object

-The "JqQuery" object is used to define a query that will be executed when the action's UI is loaded or when executing the action against the data being sent to Port.
+The "JqQuery" object is used to define a query that will be executed when the action's UI is loaded or when executing the action against the data being sent to Port(thus, triggering a run).
 The query is executed using the [jq](https://stedolan.github.io/jq/) library.
-The query can be used to extract data from the entity, the user, or the form.
-The query can also be used to combine data from multiple sources.
+The query can be used to extract data from the entity, the user, or the form inputs.
+The query can also be used to manipulate json.

 ### All the properties you can access using the "JqQuery" object